-These Southern Cajun Fried Corn are super easy to make and comes together in under 30 minutes.
-Serve them as a side or as an appetizer.
+These Southern Cajun Fried Corn are super easy to make and come together in under 30 minutes.
+Serve them as a side or as an appetizer (vegetarian, gluten-free).

 I sometimes serve it as a side dish with my Southern-style dinners.

 This recipe is super versatile.
 You can add other ingredients like bacon dripping to season it further or add heavy cream for that creamy texture.
 Once it is ready, you can also garnish it with crispy bacon.
 Yum!